micromdm/nanodep/docs/operations-guide.md

   * The key "device_response" will be an object that corresponds to the Apple DEP API [FetchDeviceResponse](https://developer.apple.com/documentation/devicemanagement/fetchdeviceresponse) structure and includes the list of [Device](https://developer.apple.com/documentation/devicemanagement/device)(s) that were synced, if any.

 With this information you could, for example, take device-specific actions by calling back into the `depserver` DEP APIs.
 For example to assign different DEP profiles depending on groups of serial numbers that you maintain or *not* assigning some serial numbers.
 It's all up to you with the DEP sync data provided.

+#### -user-agent string

+* User-Agent string to use (default "nanodep-g-o-dep/0")

+Sets the HTTP `User-Agent` header in the godep module when making DEP API requests.

 ##### Example data